Cruise Travel Insurance

 Travel Insurance with 'Holiday Extras'

 Fred.
-Olsen Cruise Lines are pleased to recommend specialist cruise insurance providers Holiday Extras for insurance cover of their cruise holiday.
+Olsen Cruise Lines are pleased to work in association with specialist cruise insurance providers Holiday Extras for insurance cover of their cruise holiday.

-Holiday Extras Insurance is underwritten by Allianz Global Assistance who offer a range of dedicated cruise insurance policies that will ensure our guests are fully protected.
+Holiday Extras cruise insurance policies will ensure our guests have insurance that meets their needs.
 Below you will find a summary of cover and details of how to obtain an insurance quote.